zammad/zammad-org/src/sr/tutorials/migrate-host.md

 FQDN configuration is correct.
 :::

-## Step 10: Apply Missing Environmental Settings
+## Step 10: Apply missing environmental settings

 If you've set any environmental settings please re-apply your settings now.
 You backed them up in [Step